MoonPoet/xaprb-src/content/blog/2008/javascript-formatting-and-parsing-functions-now-on-google-code.md

 All you need to do is grab a copy of the Subversion repository and hack to your heart's content.
 One person has already contributed some work to reorganize the files and add some of his own patches.

-If you're looking to make the code better, you can scan the comments on my old posts for user-suggested improvements that never made it into the code.